FlavScents AInsights Entry for Ethyl Myristate (CAS: 124-06-1)

 9. Confidence & Data Quality Notes

-The data on ethyl myristate is well-established, with comprehensive documentation available from authoritative sources.
-Industry practices are well-documented, though some sensory thresholds remain unspecified.
-Regulatory information is clear, with minor variations across regions.
+The data on ethyl myristate is well-established, with comprehensive information available from authoritative sources.
+Industry practices are well-documented, although some specific sensory thresholds may not be explicitly reported.
+Regulatory frameworks are clear, with minor variations across regions.

 Citation hooks: FlavScents